 (Research Unit “Historical Cultural Sciences”) made it possible to consolidate the data and transfer it into the relational online data base structure at hand.

-The MDB is meant among other things to make up the basis of the research project currently in preparation, “Die frühe Messvertonung zwischen liturgischer Funktion und Kunstanspruch” (the early mass setting betwixt liturgical function and artistic values) (the department of Musicology of the JGU in cooperation with the department of Musicology Weimar-Jena), and furthermore serve research with many more means of access to the mass repertoire.
+Since May 2015 the MDB represents the basis of the research project (supported by the Deutsche Forschungsgesellschaft) “Die frühe Messvertonung zwischen liturgischer Funktion und Kunstanspruch” (the early mass setting betwixt liturgical function and artistic values) (the department of Musicology of the JGU in cooperation with the department of Musicology Weimar-Jena), and furthermore serve research with many more means of access to the mass repertoire.

 Attention!
 The data base is in the stage of set-up!